Tips and Common Questions

 "The agent keeps asking me things it should already know"

-Check if the information is on the board.
-Agents see board artifacts but may lose chat context over long conversations.
-Important facts belong in docs or the agent's long-term memory.
+Check if the information is in the plan.
+Agents see plan items but may lose chat context over long conversations.
+Important facts belong in the plan or in the agent's long-term memory.

 Cloud containers shut down after 15 minutes of inactivity.
 This is normal.
 The next message spins up a fresh container with all your configuration intact.